peterjunpark/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 ---------------------------------------

 Check your BIOS settings to make sure they are optimized for AMD GPUs.
-See the :doc:`AMD Instinct Optimization Guides <rocm:how-to/system-optimization/index>` for more details.
+See the :doc:`AMD Instinct system optimization guides <rocm:how-to/system-optimization/index>` for more information.

 * Enable large bar addressing in the BIOS to support peer to peer GPU memory access.